Chapter 20: Plans

 The soldiers laughed as they left.
 “Blackhawk gets all the entertainin’ jobs.”
 The dim torchlight vanished as they shut the door.

-Her breaths came in short gasps as she felt her way around the chamber, seeking a way out.
-It was as black as night on a new moon.
-When she found the first cell, she was hopeful but discovered it was one of three small, windowless rooms.
-There was only one way out.
+Her breaths came in quick gasps as she felt her way around the chamber.
+It was darker than night on a new moon.
 She tugged and kicked the door.
 Then she sat on the floor in a corner, numbly awaiting the next horror.
-Before long scurrying rats came closer, strange sounds haunted her, and she imagined shapes in the darkness.
-She covered her ears and prayed for it to stop.

 She swallowed a scream, cowering.
 “Please, don’t hurt me.”